Perfumery schools in France

 As you can tell, there’s more than one way to become a perfumer!

-The admissions process involves a written application with a covering letter, an interview, an introductory seminar and a written test.
+The admissions process involves a written application with a cover letter, an interview, an introductory seminar and a written test.
 For courses that combine studying with work placements, you will also need to find a company to give you a job.

 International perfumery schools